 When Italy finally became unified in 1861 — only 150 years ago — almost two thirds of the money that formed the treasury came from the south of Italy.
-But the King, Victor Emanuel II, was from a French speaking family in the far northwest corner of Italy, right at the border with France.
+But the King, Victor Emanuel II, was from a French-speaking family in the far northwest corner of Italy, right at the border with France.
 So the south was just as exploited and neglected under Italian rule as it had been under foreign rule.
-Things got even worse after WWI and the rise of Fascism, which was also a northern Italian movement.
+Things got even worse after World War I and the rise of fascism, which was also a northern Italian movement.

-The truth is, early in WWII, the idea of liberating an independent Sicily from Fascist Italy was popular among American and British leaders.
+The truth is, early in World War II, the idea of liberating an independent Sicily from fascist Italy was popular among American and British leaders.
 But, once all of Italy was taken from the Nazis in 1945, there was no strategic reason for such a thing.
 And the promise of a democratic Italian government — combined with a lot of disunity within MIS — took the passion out of the independence movement.

 What's the strangest question you have been asked while guiding?